Karumi/project-quality-assurance/design-collaboration-guidelines.md

 * Transform: scale, rotate, or translate
 * Color and transparency

-Animated assets are used for loaders or visual description of first use or empty case.
+Animated assets are used for custom loaders, visual description of first use or empty case.
 They are defined with a motion graphic tool like Adobe After Effects and integrated into the app with a framework like [Lottie][lottie].

 ## Interaction Model - Patterns

 ### Navigation
-As today most of the mobile apps are single window full-screen design, in collaboration with the designer, it's essential to review a prototype of the navigation with the design of the App using tools like Marvel or Invision.
+As today most of the mobile apps are single window full-screen design, in collaboration with the designer, it's essential to review a prototype of the navigation with the design of the App using tools like Marvel or InVision.

 There are mainly two ways to navigate from one screen to another: